 - Brands have Facebook pages with many likes and Twitter profiles with many followers.
 Moreover, serious businesses have proper company Linkedin pages.
 Interestingly, Rand Fishkin, co-founder of MOZ, states that having many Linkedin profiles that list working for your company will improve your rankings and might actually constitute a brand signal.

 - Social media account authority weighs considerably in SERPs, especially since social media has become a major influencer of consumer behavior.
-This infographic published by Social Media Today shows how social media influences consumers, the types of content that deliver the most impact, and more.
+An infographic published by Social Media Today shows how social media influences consumers, the types of content that deliver the most impact, and more.

 Wrapping It Up